Gaineyj0349/JumpStart/README.md

 <b><U>FIRST RUN CODE</U></b>:<br>

 This simply makes it easy to execute code upon the first run of the app itself.
 This uses shared preferences.
-This is consructed within the onCreate() method of the launcher activity:
+This is constructed within the onCreate() method of the launcher activity:
 ```

 FirstRunHandler fHandler = new FirstRunHandler(this, new FirstRunHandler.FirstRunner() {